Fluorescence-Tools/IMP.bff/examples/release_highlights/README.txt

 Release Highlights
 ------------------

-These examples illustrate the main features of the releases of ``IMP.bff``.
+These examples illustrate the main features of current ``IMP.bff`` releases.